4evernow-aws/safemate-infrastructure/apps/web/safemate/src/services/WALLET_SERVICE_MIGRATION_GUIDE.md

 ### **Support**
 - Check the service documentation for detailed API reference
 - Review the TypeScript types for proper usage
-- Test in demo mode first before production deployment
+- Test with live Hedera testnet integration

 ---